Irish Gaelic 4: module 1

 When I've finished, what course can I do next?

 Irish Gaelic 4: module 2 in January.

-Niall is a teacher and PhD student at University College London and originally from Co.
-Clare.
+Niall is a literature and Irish language teacher, originally from Co.
+Clare, Ireland.
+He has recently received a PhD in English Literature from University College London and has published and presented his research across Europe.
+His work primarily focuses on Irish literature, rural life, and modernism.
 He is an active member of Conradh na Gaeilge i Londain, which promotes and organizes events relating to the Irish language in London.
 He is also a contributor to the Nuacht Mhall podcast, which provides the news through Irish at a gentler pace for learners of the language.
 He also speaks French and (some!)
-Italian, and is currently completing a thesis on the works of James Joyce.
-His classes focus on Irish as a living, modern, ever-changing language, with a particular emphasis on conversation.
+Italian.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.